The 5 Best Approaches to Root Cause Analysis

 But how exactly do you get to the root of the problem?
 Moreover, how do you distinguish the core a problem from one of its many symptoms?

-A root cause analysis is the most direct approach to determine the central catalyst for a problem.
+To conduct a root cause analysis effectively, you must define the problem, collect data, identify possible causes, determine the root cause, prioritize these causes, and implement the solution.
+This structured approach ensures you address the underlying issue rather than just the symptoms.
 However, there is no one-size-fits-all approach to root cause analysis.
 Repair technicians must choose the appropriate analytical method for their unique approach.

 How to approach root cause analysis

 The core concept of root cause analysis is simple: Weed out the symptoms until you pinpoint the cause or causes of component failure.
 Regardless of how you approach it, root cause analysis needs to be structured and methodical.
 To that end, there are several recognized approaches to root cause analysis.
-Here are five of the most popular:
+Here are five of the most common technique used during root cause analysis:

 1. Causal factor tree — A robust approach to root cause analysis, the causal factor tree modality is extremely visual.
 It starts with identifying the problem and writing it down, with each potential cause branching from the problem.
 Catalysts are then added to each causal branch until the nature of the core problem is identified.
 This is a popular approach because it forces methodical dissection of the problem.